simonhoumb/electromart/README.md

 Note: where the user needs to provide an ID, it can be found using the `View all` endpoints or the `Search` endpoints.

 #### Products
-The initial endpoint focuses on the management products stored in the database.
+The initial endpoint focuses on the management of products stored in the database.

 ##### Add new product to database

 Manages the registration of new product and its details.
 This includes brand, category, quantity in stock, price name and description.
-Before adding the user has to make sure that both the category and brand already exists in the database.
+Before adding the user has to make sure that both the category and brand that is referenced already exists in the database.

 ###### Request